yuanzhi-zhu/yuanzhi-zhu.github.io/_posts/Blogs/2023-06-26-Introduction-to-MCMC.md

         <p style='margin-bottom: 5px;' id="HD">
             <sup>6</sup>You can test your intuition of high-dimension in lecture note 1, and check the argument why HM is inefficient in high dimension in note 4 from <a href="https://canvas.stanford.edu/courses/66218">this course</a>.</p>
         <p style='margin-bottom: 5px;' id="HD2">
-            <sup>7</sup><a href="https://elevanth.org/blog/2017/11/28/build-a-better-markov-chain/">This blog</a> by Richard McElreath present a demo on why MH fails in high dimension and motivate the usage of Hamiltonian Monte Carlo.</p>
+            <sup>7</sup><a href="https://elevanth.org/blog/2017/11/28/build-a-better-markov-chain/">This blog</a> by Richard McElreath present a demo on why MH fails in high dimension and motivate the usage of Hamiltonian Monte Carlo: where a vector field aligned with the typical set counteract the attraction of the mode.</p>
         <p style='margin-bottom: 5px;' id="HD3">
             <sup>8</sup><a href="https://betanalpha.github.io/assets/case_studies/probabilistic_computation.html">This blog</a> and <a href="https://arxiv.org/abs/1701.02434">this paper</a> by Michael Betancourt studies counterintuitive behaviors of high-dimensional spaces which can explain why Metropolis does not scale well enough to high dimensions.</p>
     </div>
 </div>

 #### Random Walk Metropolis-Hastings<a href="#RWMH"><sup>5</sup></a>
-When the proposal $g(x'\|x)$ is Gaussian, we get random walk Metropolis-Hastings, where the new state is a random walk based on the previous state.
+When the proposal $g(x'\|x)$ is Gaussian, we get random walk Metropolis-Hastings (RWM), where the new state is a random walk based on the previous state.
 This proposal can be written as following:
 <div style="overflow-x: auto; white-space: nowrap; margin-top: -20px;">
 $$
     \begin{align*}